Frequently Asked Questions

 -

-This is a great question, and your concerns make sense; it can be difficult to trust people, especially strangers!
-However, the difference between talking to a family member, friend, or another person and talking to a mental health professional is that mental health professionals are legally and ethically obligated to maintain your confidentiality.
+It can be scary to trust people, especially strangers, and I recognize this.
+The difference between talking to a family member, friend, or another person and talking to a mental health professional is that mental health professionals are legally and ethically obligated to maintain your confidentiality.
 In other words, what we talk about remains between us.

-That being said, as a mental health professional, I am a mandated reporter; this means I am required to report instances of abuse, plans to harm others, and plans to harm yourself.
-If any of these topics come up in our work together, we will discuss what the reporting process looks like.
+That being said, as a mental health professional, I’m also a mandated reporter; this means I’m required to report instances of abuse, plans to harm others, and plans to harm yourself.
+If any of these topics come up in our work together, we’ll discuss what the reporting process looks like.

 -